 Similar to the bachelor’s level, a master’s degree program may incorporate a capstone project in the final year.
 In some cases, a thesis could be an option as well.
 Classes found in master’s degree programs in computer engineering include:

 If becoming a PE is important, experience is a necessity.
-In fact, at least four years of experience working under the guidance of other qualified engineers are required to be able to seek the PE designation.
+At least four years of experience working under the guidance of other qualified engineers are required to be able to seek the PE designation.

 This commitment to public safety becomes even more important with computer systems that utilize real-time components, reported the IEEE-USA.